 Ready?
 Go give your softies some flat feet and cute sittable bottoms. 🙂

-Both of them use appliqué onto faux fur or fleece to sew on those eyeballs.
+All of these use appliqué onto fake fur or fleece to sew on those eyeballs.

 This video showed you how to cut faux fur without leaving your sewing space looking like a Muppet abattoir, and how to sew the pieces together so all the lovely fur ends up on the outside of your softie (without tedious seam-picking).

-Now I’m showing you how to appliqué directly onto the fur.
-This is a good way to attach eyes, mouths, bellies – any smooth surface you want on top of all that fur.
+Now I’m showing you how to appliqué directly onto the fake fur.
+This is a good way to attach eyes, mouths, bellies, spots, stripes – any smooth surface you want on top of all that fur.
 It’s surprisingly easy!

 Using faux fur (or fake fur) can add a really special – and professional – look to your handmade stuffed animals and quilt.
 Furry dogs!
 Furry cats!
 Furry monsters!
 They’re all wonderful!